California 37 (album)

 California 37 is the sixth studio album from California rock band Train.
-The album was released on April 13, 2012 through Columbia Records.
+The album was released in Friday-release countries on April 13, 2012, and in the United States on April 17, 2012, through Columbia Records.
 It is the last Train album to feature drummer Scott Underwood before his departure in 2014 and the last recorded as a three-piece.
 It was preceded by the lead single "Drive By" on January 10, 2012.

 Background

 Train recorded the album in San Francisco and Los Angeles with Butch Walker and Espionage, and Monahan says that a majority of the writing happened while the group was touring Save Me, San Francisco.
 "I didn't spend 3 months or 5 months writing, I just wrote throughout the course of the last 3 years," said Monahan.
 "We have 13 songs that we've recorded and I want to hear every single one of them over and over again."

 Recording

 California 37 was recorded in various locations across North America.
 Recording sessions for the band's sixth studio album took place at the Tiny Telephone and Hyde Street Studios in San Francisco and at Ruby Red Studios located in Los Angeles.
 Additional recording and production for the album also took place at the Bear Creek Studios in Woodinville, Washington, and at the Avast!
 Recording Studios in Seattle, Washington.
 Other studios used by the band for recording on California 37 include Integrated Studios, Flux Studios, MSR Studios and Peaceful Waters Music, all located in New York City, and at the Quayside Studios in Newcastle, England.